Featured image of post Setting Up a docker-mailserver

 }

-After updating the DNS records, I found that my situation was a bit special: my server didn’t use Caddy’s automatic certificate requesting feature but instead used a 15-year wildcard Cloudflare Origin Certificate.
-Even if I didn’t specify a certificate file for this subdomain, Caddy would load the wildcard certificate and think there’s no need to request a new one.
-This was quite awkward.
-With Caddy, it was either the Cloudflare Origin Certificate or the mail server.
-I had to install dns.providers.cloudflare, so everything would be automated, out of sight, out of mind.
+After I updated the DNS records, I found that my situation was rather unique in practice: my server wasn’t actually using Caddy’s automatic certificate issuance feature, but was instead configured with a wildcard Cloudflare Origin Certificate valid for 15 years.
+Even if I didn’t specify a certificate file for this particular subdomain, once Caddy loaded the wildcard certificate, it assumed there was no need to obtain a new one.
+This was rather awkward, as with Caddy you can only choose between using the Cloudflare Origin Certificate or running a mail server – not both simultaneously.

 1